lupswitch/ServerAvailabilityMonitor/README.md

 sudo mv sam.phar /usr/local/bin/sam
 ```

-In this case you will should use `sam` command instead of `monitor` in all examples.
+In this case you should use `sam` command instead of `monitor` in all examples.

 ## Installation via composer
 The preferred way to install SAM is via composer: